galister/WlxOverlay/README.md

 # SteamVR bindings:
 Default bindings are provided for Index Controllers.
 Some notes to create your own:
 - `Click`: keyboard typing and clicking on the screen. set this to your triggers.
 - `Grip`: for moving overlays.
-Recommended: `Grip` input with pressure mode, pressure 70%.
+  - Recommended: `Grip` input with pressure mode, pressure 70%.
 Release pressure 50%
-- `AltClick`: optional push-to-talk key
+- `AltClick`: push-to-talk or arbitrary shell execute, optional. `config.yaml` to configure.
 - `Pose`: set this to the controller tip
 - `Scroll`: set this to your joystick, and choose non-discrete mode
+- `ClickModifierRight`: bind this to a capacitive touch action, if able
+- `ClickModifierMiddle`: bind this also to a capacitive touch action
+  - `ClickModifierRight` takes precedence, so this can be a button that you may accidentally touch while reaching for `ClickModifierRight`

+If you can't bind the modifiers due to lack of buttons, see the `config.yaml` for alternatives.

 # Pointer